nautechsystems/nautilus_trader/README.md

 # Nautilus Trader

+Nautilus Trader is a framework allowing quantitative traders to backtest portfolios of automated algorithmic trading strategies on historical data.
+These same portfolios of strategies can then be hosted on a ```TradingNode``` and traded live with with no changes to the ```TradingStrategy``` scripts.

 ## Features
 * **Fast:** C level speed and type safety provided through Cython.
 ZeroMQ message transport, MsgPack wire serialization.
 * **Flexible:** Any FIX or REST broker API can be integrated into the platform, with no changes to your strategy scripts.